Ping SDKs

-Implement ForgeRock Token Vault code
+Implement Token Vault code

-There are three main components to configure when implementing the ForgeRock Token Vault.
+There are three main components to configure when implementing the Token Vault.
 It is important the configuration is consistent between these components.
 To achieve this, you could add your shared configuration to a .env file in the root of your project.

 In the following examples, the configuration uses literal values to help understand the values required.